Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/preface/post_installation/hp_ns_sup.md

 ---
 title: "Use the NonStop mode "
 linkTitle: "Use the NonStop mode"
 weight: 200
----Transfer CFT HP NonStop provides a start-process supervisor (CFTSUP) that can restart the Transfer CFT server or UI server in case of an unexpected stop.
+--- Transfer CFT HP NonStop provides a start- process supervisor (CFTSUP) that can restart the Transfer CFT server or UI server in case of an unexpected stop.
 This section presents the following NonStop information:

-- [Overview](#Overview): describes the non-stop feature and compares it with the NonStop functionality delivered in previous versions
+- [Overview](#Overview): describes the non- stop feature and compares it with the NonStop functionality delivered in previous versions
-- [Enable](#Enable): how to activate the non-stop mode
+- [Enable](#Enable): how to activate the non- stop mode
-- [Configure](#Configur): how to set additional non-stop mode parameters
+- [Configure](#Configur): how to set additional non- stop mode parameters
 - [Syntax](#Syntax): the commands and their syntax
     - [Messages](#Conventi): provides examples of using CFTSUP commands and returned messages
 - [Help](#Help): information on using command line help

 <span id="Overview"></span>